-Wasp Nest Removal in Manchester NH — Flat $399, Same-Day Service
+Wasp Nest Removal in Manchester NH — Flat One-Time Rate, Same-Day Service

-No tiers, no per-nest upcharge, same price regardless of season, colony size, or nest location; Anchor brand constant
+No tiers, no per-nest upcharge, same rate regardless of season, colony size, or nest location; Anchor brand constant

 ~30 days